Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Evaluation

 \subsubsection{Overall transformation cost.}

-We further evaluate the performance of \name under practical execution conditions.
+We further evaluate the performance of \name-i1 under practical execution conditions.
 The number of layers transformed in each inference step is progressively increased from one to the total number of layers in various models.
-We compare our method with Seesaw~\cite{Seesaw}, Basic, and \name- (the version of \name without overlapping).
+We make a comparison between Seesaw~\cite{Seesaw}, \name, \name-i1, and \name-i2.
 The results are presented in Figure~\ref{fig:overlap_benefit}.
 Raw refers to the original step time without any transformations.
-As the number of transformed layers increases, \name consistently maintains an overhead of less than 1\%.
-In scenarios where we aim to transform all layers in a single step, \name reduces the extra cost by 97.2\% compared to Seesaw.
+As the number of transformed layers increases, \name-i1 consistently maintains an overhead of less than 1\%.
+In scenarios where we aim to transform all layers in a single step, \name-i1 reduces the extra cost by 97.2\% compared to Seesaw.